Colors And Emotions – Use Color To Attract & Influence The Right Audience

 White

-It is great for minimalistic designs that want to create a clean, simplistic look.
+White is great for minimalistic designs that want to create a clean, simplistic look.
 When used with black it can feel modern and sophisticated.

 Depending on how white is used it can create feelings of happiness and peace – think snow, marshmallows, and soft pillowy clouds!
 And don’t think that you are limited when choosing white for your color palette!
-There are lots of shades of white to choose from ranging from darker white colors to pastel pinks, blues and yellows.
+There are lots of shades of white to choose from ranging from darker white colors to pastel pinks, blues, and yellows.

 Gray

 Gray is a mature, serious, and responsible color.
 It feels dependable and safe while also coming across as reserved and more conservative.
-Gray feels very practical and stable and depending on how it is used different shades of gray can be calming, relaxing, and soothing.
+Gray feels very practical and stable and depending on how it is used, different shades of gray can be calming, relaxing, and soothing.

 Gray can however also be seen as a sad color that can bring feelings of pessimism with it.